 Arrange an interview with someone from a different demographic and meet them in a setting that's natural for them.

-Depending on the kind and depth of research you're looking to conduct, you may find yourself conducting a 30 minute contextual interview, or spending days, weeks, or months observing a community.
-Remember, in UX, we're interested in applied research, so the reality is that often you won't have the luxury of time and money to conduct endless research.
-Besides, don't forget you also have to make sense of what you observe and learn through interviews.
+Depending on the kind and depth of research you're conducting, you may find yourself leading a 30-minute contextual interview or spending days, weeks, or months observing a community.
+Remember, UX relies on applied research, so you probably won't have the luxury of time and money to conduct endless research.
+Besides, don't forget you also have to make sense of what you observe and learn.
 Make sure you leave ample time to analyze the data.

 User research war stories – check out the replay of this InVision DesignTalks webinar about stories and lessons learned from the field.
 [25:12 min]

 James Spradley's books The Ethnographic Interview and Participant Observation (for serious ethnography).